rebhu-open-source-foundation/gecko-b2g/b2g/chrome/content/embedding/web-embedder.md

 ## WindowProvider delegate

 This delegate is used when the plaform needs to create a new top level window.
-It's a reflection of the `nsIBrowserDOMWindow` interface, hence the documentation at `https://searchfox.org/mozilla-central/source/dom/interfaces/base/nsIBrowserDOMWindow.idl` can be used.
+It's mostly a reflection of the `nsIBrowserDOMWindow` interface, hence the documentation at `https://searchfox.org/mozilla-central/source/dom/interfaces/base/nsIBrowserDOMWindow.idl` can be used.
+One key difference is that `openXXX()` and `createXXX()` methods need to return a `<web-view>` element.

 ### Methods